Inspection Tags

 • Visible Placement: Attach the tag in a prominent location where users can easily see it before use.

-• Date of inspection / Inspector's name or initials / Equipment ID or serial number / Inspection findings / Next inspection date (if applicable)
+• Detailed Information: Consider capturing some or all of the following information: Date of inspection / Inspector's name or initials / Equipment ID or serial number / Inspection findings / Next inspection date (if applicable)

 • Replace When Needed: Tags should be updated or replaced after every inspection or when conditions change.